aayushbansal/MarrRevisited/README.md

    # Training a new model after making required modifications
    cd net/conv
    ./run.sh
+   # We ran the network for 60K iterations.
+This is roughly 1 epoch of training data.
    ```

-### Using our trained model
+### Using the trained model
-Once you have successfully installed the code and downloaded the models, it can be easily used to compute normal maps using the deploy file.
+Once you have successfully trained your model, it can be easily used to compute normal maps using the deploy file.
 See the demo code in demo/.

 ## Evaluation Script
 The evaluation script is in folder "normals/eval".
 The path for data might need a change in the scripts.
 Our results can be downloaded from: